TheBodger/MMM-ModulePosition/README.md

 ```
 ### Not quite WYSIWYG

 When repositioning modules, their contents may left justify.
-This is only in the positioner and when the custom.css is applied and the postioning module removed from the config, the correct justifcation will be shown on you magic mirror.
+This is only in the positioner and when the custom.css is applied and the postioning module removed from the config, the correct justification will be shown on you magic mirror.
 ### MMM-Carousel compatability

 if using MMM-carousel, add/update the ignoreModules line to include module position otherwise the module wont operate correctly